 - Portable between Xilinx device families

 - Fast simulation

 - Support for asymmetric width

-- Predictable QoR
+- Predictable quality of results (QoR)

 Limited to supported XPM options

 XPMs are built on inference using fixed templates that you cannot modify.
 Therefore, they can guarantee QoR and can support features that standard inference does not.
 When standard inference does not support the features required, Xilinx recommends you use XPMs instead.